-Marie-Claire effectively applies skills obtained within a multi-strand legal and investigative environment in the investigation and prosecution of offences of fraud and money laundering in addition to restraint, confiscation and enforcement proceedings.
+Marie-Claire effectively applies skills obtained in a multi-strand legal and investigative environment in the private prosecution of complex fraud matters.
+At Edmonds Marshall McMahon, Marie-Claire:

 Marie-Claire is dedicated to securing excellent results for her clients and does so with professionalism, affability and good-humour.